bokulich-lab/moshpit-docs/docs/chapters/01_tutorials/amr_gene_annotation/q2-amrfinderplus/amr-contig-abundance.md

 Next, we estimate how abundant each contig is in every sample.
 To do this, we map reads back to the contigs and normalize the counts by contig length.
-This produces a per-sample abundance table with samples as rows and contigs as features.
+This produces a per-sample abundance table with samples as rows and contigs as columns.

 ```{code} bash
 mosh annotate estimate-abundance \